silverstripe/silverstripe-framework/docs/en/05_Contributing/05_Making_A_SilverStripe_Core_Release.md

 reviewing the need for either another pre-release or a final stable tag within a short period (normally within 3-5 business days).

-During the pre-release cycle a temporary branch is created, and should only receive absolutely critical fixes during the cycle.
-Any changes to this branch should result in the requirement for a new release, thus a higher level of scrutiny is typically placed on any pull request to these branches.

 When creating a new pre-release or stable, the following process is broken down into two main sets of commands: